MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.8.0/AzureRM.Resources.md

 ### [Remove-AzureRmRoleDefinition](Remove-AzureRmRoleDefinition.md)
 Deletes a custom role in Azure RBAC.
+The role to be deleted is specified using the Id property of the role.
+Delete will fail if there are existing role assignments made to the custom role.

 ### [Save-AzureRmResourceGroupDeploymentTemplate](Save-AzureRmResourceGroupDeploymentTemplate.md)
 Saves a resource group deployment template to a file.